gracchen/DreamTeam/README.md

 ### 6-21-2023

-- to generate automatic setters, getters, and cnostructor for a class:
+- to generate automatic setters, getters, and constructor for a class:
 	- Right click on code editor --> Source --> Generate ...

 - how to configure edit for tableview w/out massive custom tableview: